The Story of Pastor Jung Myeong Seok Published in the Civil Government Magazine (15 Feb 2010)

 Medical tests reveal no traces of sexual assault

 On April 4, 2006, Ms Jang and Ms Kim, the alleged victims, undertook a medical examination in a hospital, while under Chinese police protection.
 The examination resulted in a finding of no traces of sexual assault.
 In particular, for Ms Jang, the alleged incident had occurred during her menstruation.
 Hence, the case amounted to nothing.

-However, it may have seemed that this case had led to Korea’s extradition of President Jung Myeong Seok.
-Accusations were made against President Jung while he was abroad.
+However, it may have seemed that this case had led to Korea’s extradition of Jung Myeong Seok.
+Alleged victims made accusations against Jung while he was abroad.
 As he was not in Korea, his prosecution was in pending status.
 Hence, Korea’s Department of Justice requested his extradition from China, and China accepted that request.

 The Korean police hospital also undertook a medical examination of Ms Jang and Ms Kim on April 8, to detect any injury on the alleged victims’ bodies.
 Again, they could not find any trace of sexual assault.
 In fact, their hymens were intact.

 Mr Kim held a press conference to bring his claims to the public.
-Mr Kim announced to the public that the women ‘were sexually assaulted to the point that they were wounded so deeply with bloody discharge that they could not even walk.’
+He announced to the public that “Jung Myung Seok had sexually assaulted the women to the point they they were bleeding and could not even walk.”

 To the contrary, the closed‐ circuit television (CCTV) footage, as subsequently revealed in Court by the defendant’s lawyer, showed that the two alleged victims were smiling and having no difficulties walking.
 This contradicted Mr Kim’s claims to the press.